START-Hack/Syngenta_STARTHACK25/README.md

 **What is the expected final product?**

-An AI-enabled solution designed to support farmers in:
+An AI-enabled solution designed to support farmers in: <Br/>
-(i) visualizing the climate, soil and disease risks facing them and implications for their crop; (ii) recommending the best fit biological products for their crop, soil types and field conditions and when to apply them; (iii) track outcomes during the season and use the data to improve recommendations for the subsequent year.
+- Visualizingg the climate, soil and disease risks facing them andthe  implications for their crop;
+- Recommending the best fit biological products for their crop, soil types and field conditions and when to apply them;
+- Track outcomes during the season and use the data to improve recommendations for the subsequent year.

 The solution can take various forms: an app, website